OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The file `rc.local` is to give you some inspiration, so you can modify the one in `/etc/rc.local` on the destination machine to start the Multiplexer at boot time.

+The script `to.prod.sh` is not carved in stone.
+It is also here for inspiration.

 ## Warning!
 This project directory is a play ground, again, it is here for **you** to _compose_ your own server.